amanshenoy/multilogue-net/README.md

     [ID, speakers, labels, text_feat, audio_feat, visual_feat, sentence_in_text, train, test]

-where each dictionary key is described as follows
+where each dictionary key is described as follows:
 - ID is the identification number for the video
-- speakers is a list consisting of a label indicating which one of the speakers spoke the corresponding utterance (for example - If conversation alternated between A and B for a total of 4 utterances, the list would be ['A', 'B', 'A', 'B'])
+- speakers is a list consisting of a label indicating which one of the speakers spoke the corresponding utterance (for example - If conversation alternated between A and B for a total of 4 utterances, the list would be `['A', 'B', 'A', 'B']`)
 - labels are the corresponding labels for that utterance
 - text_feat are text features (GLoVe embeddings in our case)
 - audio_feat are audio features (OpenSMILE features in our case)